8 Guidelines for Training New Employees

 Focus on Team Building

 As you train and develop a new employee, you also want to help them become part of the team.
-Make sure their schedule includes time for them to interact with others.
+Make sure their schedule includes time to interact with others.
 Beyond the mentoring you offer, provide opportunities for people from both groups (senior-level employees and newbies) to work together.
 Give all new employees ample notice of upcoming team events and explain beforehand the parameters of the event and how they can participate.

-Reward and Celebrate Team and Individual Success
+Reward and Celebrate Individual and Team Success